 Today is March 27 and the Navigate the Chaos question to consider is “how often do you think about what you fail to notice?”
 Scottish psychiatrist R. D. Laing noted “The range of what we think and do is limited by what we fail to notice.
 And because we fail to notice that we fail to notice, there is little we can do to change; until we notice how failing to notice shapes our thoughts and deeds.”
-Laing wrote extensively on mental illness – in particular, the experience of psychosis-a condition of the mind that results in difficulties determining what is real and what is not real.
+Navigating the chaos and leveraging your mind, body, and spirit requires a substantial level of self-awareness to recognize what it is you fail to notice.
+Laing wrote extensively on mental illness, specifically the experience of psychosis which is a condition of the mind that results in difficulties determining what is real and what is not real.
 Laing's views on the causes and treatment of psychopathological phenomena were influenced by his study of existential philosophy and ran counter to the chemical and electroshock methods that had become psychiatric orthodoxy.

 This failing to notice concept can trace its roots back thousands of years to the origins of Buddhism.
 According to legend Siddhārtha Gautama belonged to the Kshatriya clan of the Sakya and born in Lumbini near Kapilavastu in Nepal.
 His father was the king of the Sakya clan and believed his son to be destined to be a great king himself.
 The king confined his son the prince to live within the palace walls and surrounded him with earthly pleasures of women, food, and luxury.
 This allowed the king to conceal the realities of life from his son.

 The third sight was of a dead body.
 As before, Channa explained to the prince that death is an inevitable fate that befalls everyone.
-After seeing these three sights, Siddhārtha was troubled in his mind and sorrowful about the sufferings people endure in life.
-After seeing these three negative sights, Siddhārtha came upon the fourth sight, an ascetic or holy man, some who lives a lifestyle characterized by abstinence from sensual pleasures, who had devoted himself to finding the cause of human suffering.
+After viewing these three sights, Siddhārtha was troubled in his mind and sorrowful about the sufferings people endure in life.
+After experiencing these three life situations of aging, suffering, and dying, Siddhārtha came upon the fourth sight, an ascetic or holy man, some who lives a lifestyle characterized by abstinence from sensual pleasures, who had devoted himself to finding the cause of human suffering.
 This sight gave him hope that he too might be released from the sufferings arising from being repeatedly reborn, and he resolved to follow the ascetic's example.

 The legend of Buddha illustrates what R. D. Laing would write about thousands of years later: “The range of what we think and do is limited by what we fail to notice.
 And because we fail to notice that we fail to notice, there is little we can do to change; until we notice how failing to notice shapes our thoughts and deeds.”
 Siddhārtha had a limited knowledge of the world because his father kept him in a sheltered existence.
 Siddhārtha failed to notice aging, sickness, death, and holy man because he failed to notice that he failed to notice.
 It was impossible for him to change because he was simply unaware that he was unaware.
 The four sights woke Siddhārtha up to reality, and according to legend, altered the course of human history.

-How often do you think about what you fail to notice?
+How has the range of what you think and do been limited by what you fail to notice?